stancoder17/CW-9-s31552/README.md

 - all related prescriptions
 - all prescribed medicaments
 - information about doctors
-Prescriptions are sorted by DueDate.
+Prescriptions are sorted by 'DueDate'.

 The code is separated into different **layers**:
 1. Due to the small size of the project, **data access** and **business logic** are handled in the same layer.
 2. **Controller** layer: handles HTTP requests and responses

 # CW-9-s31552

-basic validation and defensive programming

-clean, testable structure (SOLID, DRY, KISS)